Best cheap TVs: Seven great value TVs

 We’re not fans of the feet placement for the 65-inch version.
 They’re set at the edges which means you’ll need a wide surface to position the TV on.

-The Fire TV platform presents plenty of apps is excellent, but the content is weighted too much towards Amazon’s own Prime Video and Freevee.
+The Fire TV platform presents plenty of apps is excellent, but the content is weighted too much towards Amazon’s own Prime Video.
 If you subscribe to other streaming services, it’s not as easy to find what else is available in our experience.

 Alexa voice control is reliable, and you can choose to call up Alexa with the Voice Remote or hands-free (which you can switch off if you don’t want Alexa always listening).
 The Fire TV Ambient Experience turns the TV into an Alexa-powered smart display where you can keep track of the weather, play audio, and change the background so you’re not confronted by a big black screen when the TV is ‘off’.
 We liked it as it makes the TV more living room friendly.

-The Fire TV Omni QLED features supports Dolby Vision IQ and HDR10+ Adaptive, two HDR supports we don’t often see at this price.
-The image quality could be more consistent as HDR10/HDR10+ performance is not the most colourful; while its Dolby Vision IQ performance is better, it suffers from raised blacks.
+The Fire TV Omni QLED features supports Dolby Vision IQ and HDR10+ Adaptive.
+The image quality could be more consistent as HDR10/HDR10+ performance is not the most colourful; while its Dolby Vision IQ performance suffers from raised blacks.
 It’s also not the brightest for HDR content as we measured it a peak of 529 nits.
-That is better than the 65-inch Sharp EQ3 on this list.

 The built-in sound system provides a good sense of space to films and TV shows, though it is crisp in tone to a fault.
 Some sound modes fair better than others, but a soundbar will remedy that.